-CYDAR is developed in Visual Basic, an object oriented language, which takes advantage of the familiar Windows environment.
+CYDAR is developed in Visual Basic, an object-oriented language, which takes advantage of the familiar Windows environment.
 Some numerical calculations such as optimization loops use FORTRAN and its powerful IMSL library.
 However, all FORTRAN DLLs are controlled by CYDAR, and the user interacts only with the graphic user interface.

-CYDAR does not require a high-performance computer, and runs perfectly on a laptop computer.
-CYDAR can be installed on any Windows operating systems including Windows XP, Vista, 7, 8, and 10, and does not require an Internet connection.
+CYDAR does not require a high-performance computer, and it runs perfectly on a laptop computer.
+CYDAR can be installed on Windows operating systems 7, 8, and 10.
+An Internet connection may be required to activate the license.